Barcode labels FAQs

-A barcode is a graphical interpretation of a series of letters and numbers and so long as the name and any codes or numbers are unique then the barcode will be usable.
-However, in practice it is better to apply for one and have it registered by GS1.
+A barcode is a graphical interpretation of a series of letters and numbers, and as long as the name and any codes or numbers are unique, the barcode will be usable.
+However, in practice, it’s better to apply for one and have it registered by GS1.

-The main two types of barcode are one-dimensional and two dimensional.
-1D or linear barcodes have further subdivisions but they all work on lines and gaps of varying widths stood vertically.
-2D like QR (quick response) codes run on the same principal but instead of lines there are dots spaced out vertically and horizontally that a reader can interpret.
+The main two types of barcodes are one-dimensional and two-dimensional.
+1D or linear barcodes have further subdivisions, but they all work on lines and gaps of varying widths stood vertically.
+2D like QR (quick response) codes run on the same principle but instead of lines, there are dots spaced out vertically and horizontally that a reader can interpret.

 First-generation, linear or one-dimensional barcodes have a couple of disadvantages.
 They have a limited amount of information they can represent unless they become very long and therefore unusable.
 2-dimensional codes are still limited but the amount of information they can convey is much higher.

 If you’re after QR code labels, Handy Labels offers those, too, on a wide range of materials.

 How do I apply the barcode labels to my products?

 Applying couldn’t be simpler!
 We’ve created a detailed video which takes you through the process, from cleaning your container, if necessary, applying the label in the correct place and making them look professional and sleek.

 We aim to print, finish and dispatch all orders within 48 hours of PDF proof approval.
 Your next day delivery has already been included in your price, so there will be no surprises at checkout.
 Your next day delivery covers delivery to any UK mainland address.
 Alongside this, we also give you a 1-hour delivery window via text or email, so no more waiting around for your parcel to arrive!
 More on Handy Labels delivery.